Bluebella - EU

 • Always try to buy breathable fabrics if you can as these will be more comfortable than any other.

-We hope these tips help you to make the experience of buying lingerie online an easier one.
-We have tried to cover the basics, and the questions most often asked, but appreciate there are many more that you may have.
-Once the lockdown is over, and if you are comfortable going into stores to be fitted, then do so, this will be the best way of getting your true size and fit, and the more Trans women and Transfeminine people that request fittings the more likely stores are to provide the service.
+If you are comfortable going into stores to be fitted, then do so, this will be the best way of getting your true size and fit, and the more Trans women and Transfeminine people that request fittings the more likely stores are to provide the service.

 The most important thing is that you are comfortable and not wearing anything that causes you any discomfort or pain, and of course that you look and feel amazing in your new lingerie.